Darake/flowi/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-Deployment is handled automatically when a new feature is pulled into the master branch in github.
-When a change happens, Heroku recognises it and builds a new docker container for production and deploys it.
+Deployment is handled automatically when a new commit is pushed into master and the Cypress tests run by Github Actions pass.
 A production Dockerfile and heroku.yml are used for configuring the deployment.

 ## ⛏️ Built Using <a name = "built_using"></a>